cognitedata/units-catalog/README.md

 - `quantity`: Specifies the physical quantity the unit measures (e.g., `Temperature`).
 - `conversion`: An object containing **multiplier** and **offset** values for converting between units.
 - `source`: The primary source of the unit (e.g., `qudt.org`).
 - `sourceReference`: A URL reference to the unit definition on an external source, if available.
+For QUDT units, this must follow the format `https://qudt.org/vocab/unit/{UNIT_NAME}` where UNIT_NAME matches the `name` field.

 ### unitSystems.json